Bahrom10/electronApp/README.md

    npm run package
    ```

 Now your app is ready, you can get it from "out" directory.
 I would have published windows app here, but unfortunately, i'm not able to do that because of the size of the app.
+In order to use the app, you won't need any other package. only that folder in "out" folder will be needed.
+Extract that folder, somewhere else, and you can delete this folder with source code.

 <strong>THIS APP WEIGHTS A LOT.
 IF YOU DON'T HAVE ENOUGH MEMORY, DON'T INSTALL IT.</strong>